CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Experiments

 \parag{Datasets and metric.} We evaluate our method on eight benchmarks typically used for zero-shot semantic segmentation~\cite{cha2022tcl}.
 Following~\cite{cha2022tcl}, we split them into two groups.
-The first consist in datasets with a `background' query: PASCAL VOC~\cite{pascal-voc-2012} (noted `VOC'), PASCAL Context~\cite{mottaghi_cvpr14} (noted `Context'), and COCO Object~\cite{caesar2018cocostuff} (noted `Object') and the second without: PASCAL VOC20~\cite{pascal-voc-2012} (noted `VOC20'), PASCAL Context59~\cite{mottaghi_cvpr14} (noted `C59'), COCO-Stuff~\cite{caesar2018cocostuff} (noted `Stuff'), Cityscapes~\cite{cordts2016cityscapes} (noted `City'), and ADE20K~\cite{zhou2019ade20k} (noted `ADE').
+The first consists in datasets with a `background' query: PASCAL VOC~\cite{pascal-voc-2012} (noted `VOC'), PASCAL Context~\cite{mottaghi_cvpr14} (noted `Context'), and COCO Object~\cite{caesar2018cocostuff} (noted `Object') and the second without: PASCAL VOC20~\cite{pascal-voc-2012} (noted `VOC20'), PASCAL Context59~\cite{mottaghi_cvpr14} (noted `C59'), COCO-Stuff~\cite{caesar2018cocostuff} (noted `Stuff'), Cityscapes~\cite{cordts2016cityscapes} (noted `City'), and ADE20K~\cite{zhou2019ade20k} (noted `ADE').
 We evaluate results with the standard mIoU metric.
 We also follow the evaluation protocol of~\cite{cha2022tcl}, use the implementations provided by MMSegmentation~\cite{mmseg2020}, employ a sliding window strategy, resize the input image to have a shorter side of 448.
-We also do not perform text expansions of the class names and use only the standard ImageNet prompts following \cite{openclip, xu2022groupvit, zhou2022maskclip} (more discussion on prompts in \autoref{sec:sup:prompts} of supplementary).
+We also do not perform text expansions of the class names and use only the standard ImageNet prompts following \cite{openclip, xu2022groupvit, zhou2022maskclip}.